Szumiąca, Kuyavian-Pomeranian Voivodeship

-The village has a population of 67.

 History

 During the German occupation of Poland (World War II), Szumiąca was one of the sites of executions of Poles, carried out by the Germans in 1939 as part of the Intelligenzaktion.
-Polish farmers from Szumiąca were also among the victims of a massacre of Poles from the region, perpetrated by the Selbstschutz on October 27, 1939 in nearby Rudzki Most.
+Polish farmers from Szumiąca were also among the victims of a massacre of Poles from the region, perpetrated by the Selbstschutz on October 27, 1939, in nearby Rudzki Most.